 Why is this medication prescribed?

-Entecavir is used to treat chronic (long-term) hepatitis B infection (swelling of the liver caused by a virus) in people who have liver damage.
+Entecavir is used to treat chronic (long-term) hepatitis B infection (swelling of the liver caused by a virus) in adults and children 2 years of age and older who have liver damage.
 Entecavir is in a class of medications called nucleoside analogs.
 It works by decreasing the amount of hepatitis B virus (HBV) in the body.
 Entecavir does not cure HBV and may not prevent complications of chronic hepatitis B such as cirrhosis of the liver or liver cancer.
 Entecavir does not prevent the spread of HBV to other people.

 How should this medicine be used?